Create accessible websites, applications and software for people affected by dementia with the help of our dementia digital design guidelines.

 These Dementia Digital Design Guidelines are used to help design our online services, ensuring they’re accessible for all.
 They can be used as a framework to assess how dementia-friendly your website is.

-5 things to consider with your digital designs
+5 things to consider when designing for dementia

 1. Include people affected by dementia